 President & CEO, Haworth Inc.

-Under Bianchi’s leadership, Haworth has grown in brand recognition, offering integrated and innovative products for the contract furniture market.
+Under Bianchi’s leadership, Haworth has grown in size and brand recognition, offering integrated and innovative products for the contract furniture market, and helping to create an agile environment for today’s workforce.

 Tony Bour (2015)